Hephaestus-Arm/HephaestusArm2/electronics.md

 Use the double sided headers to add a 3 pin servo header

-NOTE the servo and LX-224 motors use DIFFERENT voltages for power.
+NOTE the gripper servo and LX-224 motors use DIFFERENT voltages for power.

 ## 3 LX-224 Pinout